BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Web-Components.md

 * `constructor`
 The custom element's constructor function.
 * `options`
-Only included for customized built-in elements, this is an object containing a         single property extends, which is a string naming the built-in element to extend.
+Only included for customized built-in elements, this is an object containing a         single property extends, a string naming the built-in element to extend.

 ```js
 // let the browser know that <my-element> is served by our new class